Types of Wedding Invitation Printing

 For laser cutting, the price depends on how long each piece takes to cut.
 So the more intricate the design, the more it'll cost.
 It could be anywhere from one dollar extra to ten dollars extra.

-Digital printing is the fastest method.
-As a customer, you can usually get an immediate quote and have your order printed on-demand.
+Digital printing is by far the fastest!
+You can usually get an immediate quote and have your order printed on-demand in a day or two.
+If you're on a tight timeline, digital is the way to go.